-At Apex, our physicians will work directly with you to customize the detox treatment program to your needs during recovery.
-Sometimes, tapering the dose down or switching from short-acting to long-acting Benzos will be the best way to detox.
-In others, non-addictive medication is used to support the process.
+At Apex Recovery San Diego, our physicians will work directly with you to customize benzo addiction treatment to your needs during recovery.
+Sometimes, tapering the dose down or switching from short-acting to long-acting benzos will be the best way to detox.
+In others, non-addictive medication supports the process.
 However, in either case, you will be provided with therapeutic support to get to the bottom of the dependence problem.

 Working with our therapeutic staff will diminish the possibility of relapse and assist you in coping with problems that led to the addiction to Xanax or other benzos in the first place.
 Effective substance abuse treatment is key to successfully achieving recovery.

 Benzodiazepine drugs, or benzos, including Xanax, Klonopin, and Valium, are prescription medications that can easily lead to dependence.
 Because patients find they need higher and higher doses, they often become addicted within a matter of weeks.

 Generally, benzodiazepines are prescribed for stress, anxiety disorder, insomnia, panic attacks, and other similar disorders.
 They can also be prescribed as part of drug addiction rehabilitation.
 They fall into two categories: short-acting drugs or fast-acting, such as Xanax, Ativan, and Halcion, and long-acting drugs or slow-acting, like Valium, Klonopin, and Librium.

 The way they act is they provide the body with a feeling of calm.
 Unfortunately, the body responds to them by shutting down the natural mechanisms for sedation and that’s why it is so easy to get dependent on benzos.